Bill Wheelen writes from the intersection of the street and the suite, chronicling the unwritten rules of power, consequence, and survival.

 He works independently and with select collaborators on projects at the intersection of history, moral consequence, and institutional power.

-A prestige geopolitical thriller set in an alternate Cold War where World War II ended in negotiated settlement rather than total victory.
+A prestige geopolitical thriller set in a world where the Second World War ended through negotiated settlement rather than total victory.
 The institutions built to manage that fragile peace have been operating quietly for decades — until the system designed to prevent conflict begins evolving beyond human control.
+Novel complete.
+Prequel novella complete.
+Sequel in progress.
+Developed for television adaptation.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.